-Unless you have been living under a rock the last several years, dividend paying stocks have been all the rage and it is certainly understandable.
-With the way the Fed has kept rates low we have been hard pressed to find somewhere to park money and make any decent return.
-The usual suspects of CDs, Bonds and the like have been giving paltry returns and unless you want to tie your money up for several years, inflation could cause you to lose money on those options.
+Unless you have been living under a rock the last several years, dividend-paying stocks have been all the rage and it is certainly understandable.
+With the way the Fed has kept rates low we have been hard-pressed to find somewhere to park money and make any decent return.
+The usual suspects of CDs, bonds, and the like have been giving paltry returns and unless you want to tie your money up for several years, inflation could cause you to lose money on those options.

-As a result, investors have been leaping into solid dividend paying stocks as it’s fairly easy to find stocks that pay at least 3% if not more in the form of dividends.
-However, a recent, but growing concern over Fed actions is beginning to cause movement out of these dividend paying stocks.
-This begs the question of whether or not giving up on dividend paying stocks is the right thing to do.
+As a result, investors have been leaping into solid dividend-paying stocks as it’s fairly easy to find stocks that pay at least 3% if not more in the form of dividends.
+However, a recent — but growing — concern over Fed actions is beginning to cause movement out of these dividend-paying stocks.
+This begs the question of whether or not giving up on dividend-paying stocks is the right thing to do.

-Dividend Paying Stocks Provided a “Safe” Haven
+Dividend-Paying Stocks Provided a “Safe” Haven

-However, as we are seeing somewhat of a changing landscape in the market, the perceived “safety” found in these high dividend paying stocks is waning as many take a significant hit on them.
-As JT wrote last week, this is not surprising and some of these sectors might be ones that you’d want to consider cutting back on in order to reduce the risk that increased rates might play on the prices of some dividend paying stocks.
+However, as we are seeing somewhat of a changing landscape in the market, the perceived “safety” found in these high dividend-paying stocks is waning as many take a significant hit on them.
+As JT wrote last week, this is not surprising and some of these sectors might be ones that you’d want to consider cutting back on in order to reduce the risk that increased rates might play on the prices of some dividend-paying stocks.

 What the Change Reflects

-The article went on to state, briefly, that investors have become more optimistic about growth prospects in the second half of the year and that a lot of growth seems to be occurring in the big bank area…think stocks like Bank of America (BAC), Goldman Sachs (GS) and JP Morgan (JPM).
+The article went on to state, briefly, that investors have become more optimistic about growth prospects in the second half of the year and that a lot of growth seems to be occurring in the big bank area . . . think stocks like Bank of America (BAC), Goldman Sachs (GS), and JP Morgan (JPM).

-The argument is that the rising rates will make it more beneficial for the big banks to loan to consumers and thus become more profitable, though I do not necessarily think that consumers will be flocking to borrow at increased rates.
-That said I do think there is potential in the banking sector looking at the amount of cash many have been sitting on and will at some point start acting to improve their profitability.
+The argument is that the rising rates will make it more beneficial for the big banks to loan to consumers and thus become more profitable, though I do not necessarily think consumers will be flocking to borrow at increased rates.
+That said, I do think there is potential in the banking sector looking at the amount of cash many have been sitting on and they will at some point start acting to improve their profitability.

 The Need to Take Action

-That said, you should only take action if that fits in with your overall investment plan and the goals you have.
+That said, you should only take action if that fits in with your overall investment plan and your goals.
 This requires you to stay on top of your investments and be mindful of what is going on in the news without allowing your emotions to get the best of you and make an investing decision you would not make otherwise.
-This is also as a good of a time as any to take inventory of your risk tolerance and balance that against what is going on in the stock market.
+Also, this is as good a time as any to take inventory of your risk tolerance and balance that against what is going on in the stock market.

-While I would generally stay away from utilities or REITs right now I know that the decline will not last forever which will create a buying opportunity at some point where you can go in and buy shares at a discounted price to hopefully ride back up.
-Ultimately, this outflow from dividend paying stocks and the recent down days in the stock market point us to the need to be able to balance taking action with our portfolios without also risking our overall long term investing goals.
+While I would generally stay away from utilities or REITs right now, I know that the decline will not last forever which will create a buying opportunity at some point where you can go in and buy shares at a discounted price to hopefully ride back up.
+Ultimately, this outflow from dividend-paying stocks and the recent down days in the stock market point us to the need to be able to balance taking action with our portfolios without also risking our overall long-term investing goals.